HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 Apply for a Cash-Out Refinance or HELOC

 As rates drop, you might find that you can get a cash-out refinance at a similar or lower rate than your current mortgage.
-If you can drop your rate and access home equity, a cash-out refinance is a smart move.
+If you can reduce your rate and access home equity, a cash-out refinance is a smart move.

-But get advice from a professional.
+But get advice from a mortgage professional.
 A HELOC might serve your needs just fine without replacing your primary mortgage.